Peptara LabsPEPTARA LABS

 The risks the research isn't conclusive on yet

-I want to be straight with you about what we don't know.
+The evidence is clearest when stated plainly about what is not known.
 These peptides have been around in clinical use for over a decade for diabetes, but the high-dose, long-term use for weight management is newer.
-We have strong five-year data.
-We don't have strong twenty-year data.
+There is strong five-year data.
+There is not strong twenty-year data.

 The questions that are still being studied include whether long-term use changes how your body regulates appetite when you stop, whether muscle loss during rapid weight loss has lasting metabolic consequences, and whether there are subtle effects on bone density, mood, or fertility that haven't shown up yet in trial data.
 The early signals on most of these are reassuring, but reassuring is not the same as settled.